-In accordance with the jurisdictional and watershed-based permit requirements for Federal Phase II Storm Water Regulations, this Public Education Plan (PEP) was developed for the Lower St. Joseph River Watershed.
-Several municipalities in the Lower St. Joseph River Watershed and Berrien and Cass Counties have obtained a Certificate of Coverage (COC) from the Michigan Department of Environmental Quality (MDEQ) and will be working collaboratively to fulfill the permit requirements.
+In accordance with the permit requirements for Federal Phase II Storm Water Regulations, this Public Education Plan (PEP) was developed for the permitted communities in Berrien and Cass Counties.
+These communities will be working collaboratively to fulfill the education related permit requirements.